FrankFundel/DatevAcc/README.md

 # Notice

 - If more then one month lies between the last entry and today, the download gets split into parts.
-- If last entry is not in the same fiscal year, the download starts from the start of the stored fiscal year.
+- If last entry is not in the same fiscal year, the download starts from the beginning of the stored fiscal year.